-4. Report Outside Scholarships

-If you have received any scholarships that are from outside UVA, or other resources such as veteran’s benefits or ROTC awards, please report these using our Outside Scholarship Self-Reporting Form.
+If you have received any scholarships that are from outside UVA, or other resources such as military educational benefits or ROTC awards, please report these using our Outside Scholarship Self-Reporting Form.
 Go to the main forms page and choose the correct academic year to find the form.
 All outside scholarships and other resources must be reported to us and may result in an adjustment of your existing aid.
 In such cases, you will be notified by email of the change to your financial aid award and the reason for the change.
 For more information on how scholarships and grants can impact your financial aid, visit our Scholarships and Grants web page.

 Other Things to Consider

 Receiving financial aid is dependent upon maintaining satisfactory academic progress.

-The site has since changed this to: